halfbeep/passport-typescript-docker/readme.md

-## Boiler for Node.js applications written in TypeScript
+## Boilerplate for Node.js applications written in TypeScript

 ### Development